What is Check Fraud?

 - Keep your mailbox visible: Trim shrubbery to keep your mailbox as visible as possible, eliminating hiding places for thieves.

 - Don't leave outgoing mail in your mailbox: That little red flag is an invitation to thieves.
 Take outgoing mail to your office, or mail it at a post office or mailing outlet store.

 - Don't put mail in street mailboxes: The highest rate of mail theft locally is from those big, blue Postal Service mailboxes located on street corners and at other public places.
 If you do, make certain that you mail checks during normal mail pickup hours.

-- Send valuables via registered mail: Registered mail is kept under lock and key, and it is signed for every time it changes processing centers.
+- Send valuables via registered mail: Registered mail is kept under lock and key, and it is signed every time it changes processing centers.